Democratic Majority for Israel: 2023–2024 campaign work

-In response to former President Trump’s pick of Senator J.D.
-Vance as his running mate, DMFI President Mark Mellman said that Vance “is a far-right extremist” and pointed to Vance’s denial of the 2020 election results, support of a national abortion ban, and his vote against aid to Israel during the Israel-Hamas War.
-Mellman also emphasized Vance’s promotion of the antisemitic “Great Replacement” theory.
+In response to former President Trump's pick of Senator JD Vance as his running mate, DMFI President Mark Mellman said that Vance "is a far-right extremist" and pointed to Vance's denial of the 2020 election results, support of a national abortion ban, and his vote against aid to Israel during the Israel-Hamas War.
+Mellman also emphasized Vance's promotion of the antisemitic "Great Replacement" theory.

 DMFI PAC endorsed Vice President Kamala Harris on July 22, after President Biden announced his withdrawal from the campaign.
 DMFI President Mark Mellman said that Harris "helped lead the most pro-Israel administration in American history" in a statement announcing DMFI's support.
 The statement also noted that Harris said "support for Israel is central" to who she is when she ran for President in 2020.
-After the selection of Minnesota Governor Tim Walz as Harris’s running mate, DMFI praised Walz for ordering state flags to be flown at half-mast after the 2023 Hamas-led attack on Israel and for his condemnation of the “horrific attacks on Israel by Hamas.”
-The group also cited his public call at a vigil for people who had not condemned Hamas to “reevaluate where you’re at” after the attack and his earlier praise of Israel as “our truest and closest ally in the region."
+After the selection of Minnesota Governor Tim Walz as Harris's running mate, DMFI praised Walz for ordering state flags to be flown at half-mast after the 2023 Hamas-led attack on Israel and for his condemnation of the "horrific attacks on Israel by Hamas".
+The group also cited his public call at a vigil for people who had not condemned Hamas to "reevaluate where you're at" after the attack and his earlier praise of Israel as "our truest and closest ally in the region".

 During the 2024 Democratic National Convention in Chicago, DMFI hosted a reception with several dozen Democratic elected officials.
-The Dispatch said the event was a “celebration” for the group after a successful primary season and wrote that "the consistent theme from the slate of speakers was this: Support for Israel is entirely consistent with liberal and progressive values.”
+The Dispatch said the event was a "celebration" for the group after a successful primary season and wrote that "the consistent theme from the slate of speakers was this: Support for Israel is entirely consistent with liberal and progressive values."
 Elected speakers included Senator Ben Cardin, Governor Andy Beshear, and New York City Mayor Eric Adams, along with several U.S. House members.

-In the general election, DMFI PAC launched a multi-pronged campaign in swing states to support Vice President Kamala Harris’s presidential campaign.
-DMFI PAC released an ad “educating Jewish voters in swing states on Harris' pro-Israel record.”
+In the general election, DMFI PAC launched a multi-pronged campaign in swing states to support Vice President Kamala Harris's presidential campaign.
+DMFI PAC released an ad "educating Jewish voters in swing states on Harris' pro-Israel record".
 DMFI PAC also ran an ad in swing states that emphasized President Trump's ties to antisemites, citing his connections with Kanye West and Nick Fuentes.
-Another DMFI PAC ad highlighted negative comments from Trump national security personnel about President Trump’s fitness for office.
-DMFI’s Mark Mellman released a statement criticizing Trump for his purported statement to his Chief of Staff Mark Kelly about wanting “the kind of generals that Hitler had.”
+Another DMFI PAC ad highlighted negative comments from Trump national security personnel about President Trump's fitness for office.
+DMFI's Mark Mellman released a statement criticizing Trump for his purported statement to his Chief of Staff Mark Kelly about wanting "the kind of generals that Hitler had".